 Treasure Box Curriculum

-As educators, we all know how critically important it is for students to learn through play but we struggle with how to integrate play into the classroom setting.
+As educators, we all know how critically important it is for students to learn through play but we struggle with how to integrate it into the classroom settiing.
 The fast-paced environment, academic demands & constant assessments leave little room for creativity.
 At The Beautiful Stuff Project, we’ve created the Treasure Box Curriculum, a model for success that’s efficient, easy to use & low cost, ensuring that play is on the classroom schedule regularly.

 What began as an experiment with one teacher in the Somerville, MA Public Schools has expanded to serve hundreds of young students each week.
 Our growth is completely teacher-driven only growing because teachers directly request us to come to their classrooms.
 Our Treasure Boxes level the playing field because they’re equally accessible to all children regardless of background, ability, experiences or challenges.

 Let’s Talk About The Treasure Box Curriculum